wp-plugins/simple-subscribe/readme.txt

 More options for setting up e-mail template and sender info.

 == Changelog ==

+= 1.1.4.3 =
+* Older PHP failsafe message - preventing PHP error failure on installations with PHP lower than 5.3.1

 = 1.1.4.2 =
 * Better e-mail handeling. (memorywise)